ferrazzipietro/PageRankSimilarityMeasure/README.md

 ### Abstract

 PageRank is a common algorithm proposed by Google to evaluate the impact of each page in the net based on the number of links referring to that page and the "importance" of the quoting page.
 In the Spark's contest, pageRank is often calculated on the top of Graphs to generate a ranking of the nodes.
+In many applications the interested is in the top part of the ranking (in what follows, we consider the top 10).

 In general, the issue is the choice of the parameters to be set to efficiently obtain results.
 In the specific Spark's GraphX PageRank implementation, we will discuss about the _resampling probability_ and the _maximum number of iterations_.

 The problem is that it looks like there is a **lack of metrics** to define when the algorithm is converging.
 In other words, there is no a well-known way to define if two instances of pageRanks calculated on the same data using different parameters are similar enough to say that we can stop to look for better parameters to be used since the results are convergent.

 What I tried to do here is an implementation of a naive measure of similarity between page ranks.

 ### Similarity between pageRanks